SuviAnnina/KnitDesigner/README.md

 Knit Designer is a web application for knitters to create unique custom patterns for knitted yokes.
 With a simple, responsive interface, users can design their own patterns using the 2D grid and chosen colors.
 The app generates a 2D image to represent the knit’s yoke, and also renders a 3D model showcasing what the user’s pattern could look like on an actual knitted sweater.

 Designed for hobbyist knitters, this app helps bring ideas to life and visualize custom-knit designs with ease.
 Experiment with different patterns and colors to create your perfect knit!

+[KnitDesigner](https://knitdesigner.netlify.app/) is live on Netlify!

 ## Features